seek-oss/skuba/.changeset/new-crabs-buy.md

 'skuba': patch
 ---

-templates/*: Use `propagate-environment` for docker-compose buildkite plugins
+templates/*: Use `propagate-environment` for docker-compose buildkite plugin

 This simplifies the Docker Compose environment variable configuration which is required for Buildkite and Github integrations.